Geologic time scale: Table of geologic time

 The following table summarises the major events and characteristics of the divisions making up the geologic time scale of Earth.
 This table is arranged with the most recent geologic periods at the top, and the oldest at the bottom.
 The height of each table entry does not correspond to the duration of each subdivision of time.
 As such, this table is not to scale and does not accurately represent the relative time-spans of each geochronologic unit.
-While the Phanerozoic Eon looks longer than the rest, it merely spans ~539 million years (~12% of Earth's history), whilst the previous three eons collectively span ~3,461 million years (~76% of Earth's history).
+While the Phanerozoic Eon looks longer than the rest, it merely spans ~538.8 Ma (~11.8% of Earth's history), whilst the previous three eons collectively span ~4,028.2 Ma (~88.2% of Earth's history).
 This bias toward the most recent eon is in part due to the relative lack of information about events that occurred during the first three eons compared to the current eon (the Phanerozoic).
 The use of subseries/subepochs has been ratified by the ICS.

-The content of the table is based on the official ICC produced and maintained by the ICS who also provide an online interactive version of this chart.
+While some regional terms are still in use, the table of geologic time conforms to the nomenclature, ages, and colour codes set forth by the International Commission on Stratigraphy in the official International Chronostratigraphic Chart.
+The International Commission on Stratigraphy also provide an online interactive version of this chart.
 The interactive version is based on a service delivering a machine-readable Resource Description Framework/Web Ontology Language representation of the time scale, which is available through the Commission for the Management and Application of Geoscience Information GeoSciML project as a service and at a SPARQL end-point.

-Non-Earth based geologic time scales
+Extraterrestrial geologic time scales

 Some other planets and satellites in the Solar System have sufficiently rigid structures to have preserved records of their own histories, for example, Venus, Mars and the Earth's Moon.
-Dominantly fluid planets, such as the gas giants, do not comparably preserve their history.
+Dominantly fluid planets, such as the giant planets, do not comparably preserve their history.
 Apart from the Late Heavy Bombardment, events on other planets probably had little direct influence on the Earth, and events on Earth had correspondingly little effect on those planets.
 Construction of a time scale that links the planets is, therefore, of only limited relevance to the Earth's time scale, except in a Solar System context.
 The existence, timing, and terrestrial effects of the Late Heavy Bombardment are still a matter of debate.

 Lunar (selenological) time scale

 The geologic history of Earth's Moon has been divided into a time scale based on geomorphological markers, namely impact cratering, volcanism, and erosion.
 This process of dividing the Moon's history in this manner means that the time scale boundaries do not imply fundamental changes in geological processes, unlike Earth's geologic time scale.
 Five geologic systems/periods (Pre-Nectarian, Nectarian, Imbrian, Eratosthenian, Copernican), with the Imbrian divided into two series/epochs (Early and Late) were defined in the latest Lunar geologic time scale.
-The Moon is unique in the Solar System in that it is the only other body from which we have rock samples with a known geological context.
+The Moon is unique in the Solar System in that it is the only other body from which humans have rock samples with a known geological context.